The Team

 Out-group conflict and its implications for cooperation in the wild

-Faye Thompson (PhD & post-doc, with Mike Cant)
+Faye Thompson (NERC PhD & Post-doc, with Mike Cant)

 Dispersal and inter-group conflict in banded mongooses